 Window Replacement Cost in California: 2026 Pricing Guide

-Window replacement in California costs $800 to $1,500 per window installed in 2026, placing it in the Very High cost tier nationally.
+Window replacement in California costs $400 to $725 per window installed in 2026, placing it in the High cost tier nationally.
 California consistently ranks among the most expensive states for window replacement.
 Title 24 energy standards require windows to meet specific U-factor and SHGC thresholds across 16 climate zones.
 Metro area labor rates are at the top of the national range.

 Get a personalized estimate for your California home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.